 - Update CPS policies and practices to be explicitly antiracist

-I hope to have the opportunity to continue working towards these goals in a second term on the School Committee.
+I would be honored to continue working towards these goals in a third term on the School Committee.
 Thank you for your consideration and partnership.